 Plastic Bullet Journal Stencils

 There are a number of different sellers on Amazon selling big sets of plastic stencils.
 The one I bought includes 20 different stencils with lots of different shapes and boxes to use in your bullet journal spreads.
-The plastic is thin and I found that the best way to get a clean line is to use a bit of washi tape to hold down the stencil tightly on the page, then trace your shape.
-This is a great starter set because you get the chance to try out so many different shapes and boxes that you get to figure out which ones you use the most often so when you upgrade to a higher quality stencil you only purchase what you know you’ll use.
+The plastic is thin, and I found that the best way to get a clean line is to use a bit of washi tape to hold down the stencil tightly on the page, then trace your shape.
+This is a great starter set because you get the chance to try out so many different shapes and boxes that you get to figure out which ones you use the most often, so when you upgrade to a higher quality stencil, you only purchase what you know you’ll use.
 I also love that these are so thin that you can put them in your notebook or journal and not worry about them being too bulky.
 You can take 2 or 3 along with you without any extra thickness in your journal.

 20 pc plastic stencils